-The Governors have considered the Charities Act 2011 on public benefit and have had due regard for Charity Commission Guidance on the Subject.
+The Governors have considered the Charities Act 2011 on public benefit and have had due regard for Charity Commission Guidance on the subject.

 The School is committed to funding the education at the School of members of the local community who would not normally be in a position to afford the School's fees but who demonstrate that they would benefit from the educational environment the School offers.
 The School has limited reserves and the bursary scheme is funded through revenues generated by the School and not through investment income.
-During the 2020-21 year, bursaries were awarded to 24 pupils (2020: 24 pupils) at an average of £3,319 per pupil (2020: £3,764).
-The total value of this funding was £79,662 (2020: £90,346).
+During the 2021-22 year, bursaries were awarded to 16 pupils (2021: 24 pupils) at an average of £4,035 per pupil (2021: £3,319).
+The total value of this funding was £64,561 (2021: £79,662).

-The School also raised funds for a wide selection of charities including local, national and international organisations.
-A number of local groups also made use of the School's facilities at either a reduced cost or free of charge.
-The School continues to support the nearest local primary school by preparing and cooking more than 100 meals each day in the School's kitchens before delivering them to the local primary school.
-No charge is made for the provision of this service.
+The School also raised funds for local, national and international charitable organisations.
+A number of local groups also made use of the School's facilities at either a reduced cost or free of charge, both in term time and throughout the holiday periods.